open/close all folders

 - Ambiguously Gay: Zarbon, very much so.
 At least until we find out he has a girlfriend.

 - Played for Laughs with Vegeta, where Vegeta asks if Zarbon did anything to him while he was asleep.
 Zarbon replies disgusted, which at first Vegeta is happy about, but then a second later he feels annoyed and demands to know why Zarbon was disgusted.
 Zarbon then says "This conversation is beginning to sound REALLY gay... not that there's anything wrong with being gay."

 - Freeza is fairly certain that Zarbon's girlfriend is actually named "Chuck".

 - Ambiguous Syntax: When Trunks and Krillin, and Tien and Piccolo pair off, they each mention they are going after Cell lacking the modifier of which Cell they are aiming for.
 It leads them to repeating nearly the same line each time.

 - Amusing Injuries: All over the place.Goku: AUGH, spine!
 AUGH, RIBS!
 Definitely ribs!

 - Whenever Goku is being crushed in a giant villain's hands, he squeaks like a squeaky dog toy.
 It is amazing."Why does everyone laugh when they do that?
 That's my ribs crushing my lungs!"

-- This also applies to when Frieza grabs Goku from behind, eliciting a single squeak and an exclamation of, "Bad touch!" before Goku then pummels Frieza in a spoof of when Frieza was tenderizing Vegeta's kidney.
+- This also applies to when Freeza grabs Goku from behind, eliciting a single squeak and an exclamation of, "Bad touch!" before Goku then pummels Freeza in a spoof of when Freeza was tenderizing Vegeta's kidney.